jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 For EU529 inventory there is similar [`run-eu529-ghg-master.sh`](lukeghg/lukeghg/bin/run-eu529-ghg-master.sh).
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

+#### Slurm
+User logins to *interactive* node in sorvi.
+In addition four *computing* nodes can be used for batch jobs via Slurm.
+`run-ghg-master.slurm` and `run-eu529-ghg-master.slurm` are scripts that can be submitted via `sbatch` for execution.
+The usage is:
+		(lukeghg) prompt% sbatch run-ghg-master.slurm firstname lastname
+		(lukeghg) prompt% sbatch run-eu529-ghg-master.slurm firstname lastname

+Use `squeue` to see your work in Slurm and `scancel` to remove it.

 **Tips**: Once you have this set-up you can use it also for the future inventories.
 Always check that you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.